-We’re finishing up Hamburger Week here on Silly America with one of the great American icons of the hamburger: J. Wellington Wimpy.
+We’re finishing up a week of hamburger roadside attractions here on Silly America with a monument to one of the great American icons of the hamburger: J. Wellington Wimpy and the Popeye Wimpy statue in Chester, Illinois.

 Cost: Free to see